 LPG is prepared by refining petroleum or “wet” natural gas.
-It is almost entirely derived from fossil fuel sources, being manufactured during the refining of petroleum (crude oil).
+It is almost entirely derived from fossil oil sources, being manufactured during the refining of petroleum (Crude Oil).
 LPG extracted from petroleum or natural gas streams as they emerge from the ground.
 LPG is used for cooking in many countries for economic reasons, for convenience or because it is the preferred fuel source.

 Standard Specification Of Liquefied Petroleum Gas (LPG):